zoran-horvat/genai-workshop/README.md

 ## Lesson 02: Scaffolding with Gen AI

+This lesson is implemented on the branch `lesson-02-scaffolding`.

-To begin the lesson, checkout the branch `lesson-02-scaffolding`:
+*To begin* solving the lesson, switch to the tag `lesson-02-start`.

 ```
-git switch lesson-02-scaffolding
+git checkout lesson-02-start
 ```

+*Be aware* that this action will leave your repo in a detached HEAD state.

-*This lesson* is teaching the virtue of using AI to integrate Microsoft Identity library into the ASP.NET Core application.
+*This lesson* is teaching the virtue of using AI to integrate [Microsoft Identity library](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) into the ASP.NET Core application.
 There are many sensitive steps to make in order to scaffold the use of Identity.
 These tasks can be performed effectively using AI tools, so to replace a human in implementing tedious and brittle steps.

 *The request* in this lesson is to implement authentication (login/logout features only), where users are managed in the local database.